 - Extreme High End: $533

-These national averages should help you estimate how much grinding down your tree stump will cost you.
+This stump grinding price chart should help you estimate how much grinding down your tree stump will cost you.
+Cheap stump grinding could cost as low as $158, while high-end services could cost up to $533.
 Remember that factors like soil condition, stump quantity, and hourly rates will affect your final bill.

 This pricing guide should help you estimate how much you can expect to pay for stump grinding.